wiauxb/WAF-GUARD/README.md

 3. Access the interface at `http://localhost:8501` to query part of the Neo4j graph, filter directives by an http query or track what impact does a constant have.
    > You can directly query the neo4j database using the interface at `http://localhost:7474` and the postgresql database using the interface at `http://localhost:8080`.

+## License

+WAF-GUARD is released under the [MIT License](LICENSE).

+## Acknowledgements

+This project is supported by Approach Cyber.
+This study has been conducted as part of the COODEVIIS project (agreement no. 8887), funded by the Wallonia Public Service (SPW) under the framework of the region’s recovery plan.
+It was in part supported by the CyberExcellence project (RW, Convention 2110186).

+## Contact

+For questions, suggestions, or issues, please open an issue on this repository or contact us directly at [bastien.wiaux@uclouvain.be](mailto:bastien.wiaux@uclouvain.be).

+---

+Thank you for using WAF-GUARD!
+We hope it enhances your experience in managing WAF configurations.